 Well, I have put together a basic list of things all Muslims from the US to the Middle East can all do this Ramadan (and hopefully the rest of the year) to protect the environment and any ideas you want to add are welcome!

-After breaking fast (iftar), there is tendency for us Muslims to go crazy food-wise but do try to keep things to a minimum as you never eat as much as you think you will.
+After breaking fast (known in Arabic as iftar), there is tendency for Muslims to go crazy food-wise (or anyone crazy who has been on a fast) but do try to keep things to a minimum as you never eat as much as you think you will.

-2. Use your car less.
-Just ask yourself do you really need to take your car to taraweeh prayers after iftar (breaking your fast) when the mosque is a 5 minutes walk away and you are going in a crowd of 10?
+Just ask yourself do you really need to take your car to taraweeh or special prayers after iftar (breaking your fast) when the mosque is a 5 minutes walk away and you are going in a crowd of 10?

 Also try to break entrenched car-driving bad habits.
 From experience, those with a car seem to think that a 20 minute walk is too far but walking is a great way to exercise and de-stress, so take your time and free yourself from road-rage-inducing traffic jams and parking nightmares.

-3. Use less water.
 Although it is really important to keep hydrated during Ramadan, don’t waste your money on bottled water and use tap water instead.
 Tap water doesn’t waste energy being produced and also doesn’t require plastic bottles which end up in landfills.
-Also be frugal when making wudhoo, the prophet (SAW) made wudhoo with only half a litre of water and teaches us to conserve water even at a running spring.
+Also be frugal when making wudhoo.
+The Muslim prophet (SAW) made wudhoo with only half a liter of water and teaches us to conserve water even at a running spring.

-4. Waste less.
 This is basically encouraging people to buy less, use less and then recycle what’s left behind.
 As it says in the Qur’an:

 “Eat and drink but waste not by excess, for Allah loves not the wasters.” – 7:31.